lukasalexanderweber/openrct2-server-setup/README.md

 I use innoextract to extract the game files: `innoextract setup_rollercoaster_tycoon2_german_2.0.0.6.exe` <br/> Delete **tmp** and move the **app** content into  `/Games/RCT2`.
 Now you can now delete `/Games/RCT2_installer`.
 Credits to [this Tutorial](https://wiki.ubuntuusers.de/Spiele/OpenRCT2/)!

+Of course you can use other instructions to obtain the game files.
+For our example it's just important to have the files in `/Games/RCT2`

 ## OpenRCT2

 ### Get the AppImage